 Send your invites so your prospective guests will receive them at least a month in advance.
 For this type of party, people need to prepare.
 Those who take this kind of thing seriously will have to reserve rental costumes and have them altered.
 The DIY crowd will need time to build scale model Delorians to wear like pool tubes with a Dr. Brown mask.

 Your guests will thank you for giving them time to prepare, but don't let them forget.
 Send out reminders once a week with a cool new picture or description of something they can expect to see at your Hollywood theme party.

-You can a two-foot-wide, 15-foot-long red carpet on Amazon for under $12 shipped.
-Nothing says Oscar Party like a red carpet. at 15-feet long, there's plenty of room to run it in front of a backdrop you've either purchased or made yourself hanging in front of the garage door.
+You can get a 2-foot-wide, 15-foot-long red carpet on Amazon for under $12 shipped.
+Nothing says Oscar Party like a red carpet.
+At 15-feet long, there's plenty of room to run it in front of a backdrop you've either purchased or made yourself hanging in front of the garage door.

 Other staples have to include cardboard star cutouts wrapped in aluminum foil.
-Maybe even a fake Oscar prize for the best of the bunch.
-Add to that some foods named after movie stars and a room with a big TV that screens classics all night long and you have the makings of one hell of a Hollywood theme party -- without relying at all on Hollywood itself.
+Maybe even a fake Oscar statuette for the best of the bunch.
+Add to that some foods named after movie stars and a room with a big TV that screens classics all night long, and you have the makings of one heck of a Hollywood theme party.

 The Big Day

 When the day of your Hollywood theme party comes, double check to make sure everything you have planned is still a go.
 The venue, food, drinks, volunteers, decorations — all of your plans should be in motion.
 Otherwise, it's time to call for plan B, which, when properly executed, won't change the quality of your party one iota.

 One last run-through of your time management plan with your friends is a great idea.
 Remind them when you expect guests to arrive, what time to expect food, and when to get people ready for costume judging.
 By now, they're so in character and having so much fun that helping guide your party to the status of legendary is a joy.